A Personal Take on the LG G Watch

-I have always wanted to have a trusty smart watch which I can use anytime I want.
-My first smart watch was the orange Samsung Gear which has a funky feel and a large side camera.
-It was one of the earliest and most successful smart cameras in the market but the short battery life made it unappealing for most people who do not like to charge the unit every time; me being one of them.
+I have always wanted to have a trusty smartwatch that I can use anytime I want.
+My first smartwatch was the orange Samsung Gear which has a funky feel and a large side camera.
+It was one of the earliest and most successful smart cameras on the market but the short battery life made it unappealing for most people who do not like to charge the unit every time; me being one of them.
 I remember using the Samsung Gear often when it was new but eventually had to put it in the drawer after getting soaked in the rain and I was so afraid of losing it.
 I had to get all the silica packs I could find and let it dry for the next few days before finally attempting to charge and boot it.
 It still worked but the scare had made me very cautious that I eventually had to let it sleep in the drawer.

 The New Samsung Gear 2